Primary PE & Sports Funding

 Our year 5 children will be applying and training to become sports leaders in the near future!
 Please check back soon!

-The document below outlines our projected sport premium spend for the academic year 2021-2022 including a breakdown across the newly implemented 5 key indicators from the DfE.
+The document below outlines our projected sport premium spend for this academic year including a breakdown across the newly implemented 5 key indicators from the DfE.
 Anston Park have adopted this template as an effective means of meeting the reporting requirements of the primary P.E and Sport Premium.